How your privacy gets cooked by those restaurant waitlist apps

 It's unclear what waitlist app the customer used, and Greenbush Brewery didn't respond to a request for comment.

-Stanley is also concerned with restaurants tracking your dining habits.
-There are ways to have that same convenience without giving up information, like the vibrating buzzers that some restaurants use, he said.
+Stanley is also concerned about restaurants tracking your dining habits.
+There are ways to have that same convenience without giving up information, like the buzzers that some restaurants use, he said.

 Still, these waitlisting apps are increasingly popular with many patrons more than willing to give up their information if it means a shorter wait time down the line.
 Trading data for convenience or a service is essentially the backbone of tech giants like Google and Facebook.